HelenaStahl/Data-Scraping-Scripts/README.md

 # Data-Scraping-Scripts
 API and non-API-based Data Collection

-## Reddit API Scripts
+## Reddit API Script

 - **collect_hottest.py** : collects the 500 hottest posts in a specified subreddit.
-Writes one post per line to a JSON output file.
+Writes one post per line to a JSON output file where the post is the dictionary under the "data" key.

 ## Beautiful Soup Scripts